awsdocs/amazon-personalize-developer-guide/doc_source/native-recipe-new-item-USER_PERSONALIZATION.md

 1. For **Recipe**, choose **aws\-user\-personalization**\.
 The **Solution configuration** section appears providing several configuration options\.

-1. Specify the following:
+1. In **Solution configuration** optionally specify the following:
-   +  **Event type:** If your data has multiple event types, enter the event type, such as click or download, to use for training\.
+   +  **Event type:** If your data has multiple event types in an EVENT\_TYPE column, optionally enter an event type, such as click or download, to choose the events to train with based on type\.
+Amazon Personalize will use only events with this type when training a model\.
+If you don't provide an event type, Amazon Personalize trains the model with all interactions data regardless of type\.
-   +  **Event value threshold:** Enter a value to define which events to use for training\.
-Only events with a value greater than or equal to this value will be used for training\.
+   +  **Event value threshold:** If your Interactions dataset has an EVENT\_VALUE\_THRESHOLD column, enter a value to choose the events to train with based on value\.
+Amazon Personalize will use only events with a value greater than or equal to this value to train the model\.
+If you don't provide a value, Amazon Personalize trains the model with all interactions data regardless of value\.

-   For example, suppose that your application rates user interest in videos based on the percentage of a video watched by the user, with values greater than 70 indicating high interest\.
-If you want to use only high\-interest events for training, for the **Event type** enter *watched* and for **Event value threshold** enter *70*\.
-Only videos with a *watched* value greater than *70* will be used for training\.
+    For more information see [Choosing the interactions data used for training](event-values-types.md)\.

 1. Optionally configure hyperparameters for your solution\.
-For a list of User\-Personalization recipe properties and hyperparameters, see [Properties and Hyperparameters](#bandit-hyperparameters)\.
+For a list of User\-Personalization recipe properties and hyperparameters, see [Properties and hyperparameters](#bandit-hyperparameters)\.

 1. Choose **Next**\.
 You can review your settings on the **Create solution version** page\.